Nepal security assessment

 Air safety

 Nepal as only one main international airport (TIA; for a country of nearly 30 million), which is a complete mess with international flights mixing with 18 seater small planes and helicopters.
 Flights are frequently delayed and the terminals are overloaded.
-Hopefully, this might change with the opening of two new international airports in 2023.

 The safety record of small plane flights is not particularly good, however conditions are incredibly challenging, and flying is still safer than road travel.